Nonasymptotic control of the MLE for misspecified nonparametric hidden Markov models: Notations and assumptions

 Thus, $\Kbf(K,\Qbf,\gamma)$ can be seen as a Kullback Leibler divergence that measures the difference between the distribution of $Y_1$ conditionally to the whole past under the parameter $(K,\Qbf,\gamma)$ and under the true distribution.
-It can be seen as the prediction error under the parameter $(K,\Qbf,\gamma)$.
+In a way, it is a prediction error under the parameter $(K,\Qbf,\gamma)$.